Retro computing with a touch of modern and the home for all things, retroCombs (aka Steven Combs).

 Disclosure Statement: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to Amazon, the eBay Partner Network, and/or others.

-I have “the best supporters in the world” contributing to this blog and companion YouTube channel.
+“The best supporters in the world” contribute to this blog and companion YouTube channel.
 It’s a small, but mighty group!

-retroCombs memberships are now available and each level to meet all budgets and they are based on our favorite Commodore computers.
+retroCombs memberships are available at levels to meet all budgets and have fun Commodore inspired names.
 Check them out at https://www.buymeacoffee.com/retrocombs/membership.
 Below is a sample of the first level; PET!

 Table of Contents

 If you would like your name linked to your site, business, or social media presence, let me know!